 - One blog entry per person only.
 One Twitter entry per person only.
-One Facebook entry per person only.
-You do not have to enter all three ways for your entries to be valid.
+You may enter both ways but you do not have to do so for each individual entry to be valid.

-- The winners will be notified by email, Twitter or Facebook.
-If no response is received within 7 days of notification, the prize will be forfeit and a new winner will be picked and contacted.
+- If no response is received from a winner within 10 days of notification, the prize will be forfeit and a new winner will be picked and contacted.

 The winners of the giveaway are Maxine G (blog entry) and @KeepCalmFannyOn (twitter entry).